docker/docs/docs/community.md

 boost your own well being.

-# Where to help

-If you are reading this at a Docker birthday event, look around you.
-Is there someone who looks puzzled or frustrated?
-Smile at this person and say *"Hey, can I help you with something?"*  The next few sections list some other places to help.

 ## Docker users

 Docker users are people using Docker in their daily work.
-For example, a user might be deploying a Postgres database in a container.
 To help Docker users, visit:

 * the <a href="https://groups.google.com/forum/#!forum/docker-user"
 target="_blank">Docker-user</a> Google group